-- (a) No later than 16 weeks before the National Conference held in each even-numbered year by notice to Members, the Secretary General will call for nominations for election of three Ordinary Members as members of the Federal Council. - (b) An Ordinary Member is not eligible for appointment under this clause 28.4 if they have previously served as a member of Federal Council in any capacity. - (c)(b) Where more than three nominations have been received the Secretary General will conduct an election of the Ordinary Members as provided in the by laws. - (d)(c) Where there are only three or less nominations, each nominee is deemed to be elected. - (e)(d) Each person elected will take up appointment to Federal Council at the conclusion of the National Conference in that year and remain on Federal Council until conclusion of the National Conference two years after that unless otherwise ceasing to be a representative in accordance with the by laws.
+- (a) No later than 16 weeks before the National Conference held in each even-numbered year by notice to Members, the Secretary General will call for nominations for election of three Ordinary Members as members of the Federal Council. - (b) Where more than three nominations have been received the Secretary General will conduct an election of the Ordinary Members as provided in the by laws. - (c) Where there are three or less nominations, each nominee is deemed to be elected. - (d) Each person elected will take up appointment to Federal Council at the conclusion of the National Conference in that year and remain on Federal Council until conclusion of the

+National Conference two years after that unless otherwise ceasing to be a representative in accordance with the by laws.